 Disclosure: This post contains affiliate links.

-Spread the oats on the baking sheet and bake at 250 degrees for about 45-55 minutes.
-Stir the oats every 15 minutes or so.
+- Spread the granola on the baking sheet and bake at 250 degrees for about 45-55 minutes, until it is golden brown.
+Stir every 15 minutes or so.

-- If you are going to give this as a gift, layer in a quart sized jar with the sunflower seeds, dried cranberries, and cacao nibs.
+- If you are going to give this as a gift, layer in a quart sized jar: granola, sunflower seeds, dried cranberries, and chocolate chips.
 (Alternately you can mix everything together and then put in the jar).

-Place the granola in the jar and put the lid on.
+- Place the granola in the jar and put the lid on.
 Top with parchment paper and baker's twine, then tie a gift tag on and write a festive message to your recipient.